Stranger than friction: can experiences be too easy?

 ‘Friction-maxxing’ and the privilege of discomfort

-Thanks to a viral article by freelance journalist Kathryn Jezer-Morton, the term ‘friction-maxxing’ has been bouncing around articles and podcast discussions for several months now.
-It joins various other types of -maxxing (sleepmaxxing, studymaxxing, etc.) which refer to an obsessive behaviour, sometimes taken to its extreme.
-In Jezer-Morton’s version, however, ‘friction-maxxing’ is somewhat softer, more about pushing back on our one-click, next day delivery lifestyles and encouraging more mindful, intentional activities.
+Thanks to a viral article in January 2026 by freelance journalist Kathryn Jezer-Morton, the term ‘friction-maxxing’ has been bouncing around articles and podcast discussions for several months now.
+It joins various other types of -maxxing (sleepmaxxing, studymaxxing, etc.) which refer to an obsessive behaviour, ‘the practice of optimising a specific aspect of one's life, often to an extreme degree’ (thanks, Merriam-Webster).
+In Jezer-Morton’s version, however, ‘friction-maxxing’ is a little softer, more about pushing back on our one-click, next day delivery lifestyles and encouraging more mindful, intentional activities.
 Examples include using maps instead of GPS, reading books (not summaries!) and doing any number of tasks without turning to AI bots for quick answers.

-So far, no major issues – few would disagree we could all do with a little less time on tech, for the most part.
-However, it’s easy for concepts like these to lose context, and in this case, for “let’s increase friction, because life is too convenient” to slide into unhelpful assumptions and generalisations about experiences in general.
+So far, no major issues – few would disagree we could all do with a little less time on tech.
+However, it’s easy for concepts like these to lose context, and in this case, for “let’s increase friction, because life is too convenient” to slide into unhelpful assumptions and generalisations about ‘character-building’ and resilience.

-For many students, life is not too convenient.
+For many university students, life is not too convenient.
 If you’re a first-in-family student navigating an enrolment system that assumes prior knowledge nobody told you, there’s plenty of friction right there.
-If you’ve commuted two hours to campus, you’re unlikely to experience the morning tutorial discussion as a gentle intellectual warm-up – more like the tail end of an exhausting logistical operation.
+If you’ve commuted two hours to campus, you’re less likely to experience the morning tutorial discussion as a gentle intellectual warm-up, and more like the tail end of an exhausting logistical operation.
 And for the single parent sitting down to study at 10pm after a full day at work and getting the kids to bed?
-Telling these students to add more friction to their lives is not a thoughtful provocation; it's assuming privilege where there is none.
+Telling them to add more friction to their lives is not a thoughtful provocation; it's assuming privileges these students don’t have.

 Bumps vs. barriers: unequal frictions